educational Programs

 Map of Glacial Advance

-By Kim Lalonde, Bill Corbett and Cheryl Bradley, Prairie Conservation Forum, 2005
+By Kim Lalonde, Bill Corbett, and Cheryl Bradley, Prairie Conservation Forum.

-The most relevant section is 5.0 Human Uses of Water and Watersheds that includes a section 5.3 Governance (p.
-39)
+The most relevant section is 5.0 Human Uses of Water and Watersheds, which includes a section 5.3 Governance (p.
+39).

-This publication contains over 195 pages of information on laws, policies and regulatory processes that can affect Alberta's wetlands.
+This publication contains information on laws, policies, and regulatory processes that can affect Alberta's wetlands.

-Albertans’ Values and Attitudes toward Recreation and Wilderness.
+Albertans’ Values and Attitudes toward Recreation and Wilderness - 2015

 A survey by the Canadian Parks and Wilderness Society.

-By Jason Unger, Staff Counsel Environmental Law Centre, 2012
+By Jason Unger, Staff Counsel, Environmental Law Centre.

 Articles